273dan/blog/content/posts/operatortypo.md

 // ...
 auto it = _orders_by_id[order_id];
 orders.erase(it);
-// Note: This is a "Naive Vector" implementation for a future project
+// Note: This is a 'Naive Vector' implementation for a future project comparing orderbook architectures.
-//       comparing orderbook architectures
-//       Iterator invalidation is part of that analysis!
+//       Iterator invalidation forms part of that analysis!
 // ...
 ```
 But, the `Order` was never removed.
 In fact, regardless of which `order_id` I was attempting to remove, it would remove **only** the last order.
 After stepping through the function in `gdb` more times than I care to admit, I checked my implementation of the `Order` class - and found this abomination.